masterzen/blog/_drafts/designing-a-keyboard-part3.md

 ![Routing 2nd step](/images/uploads/2020/05/pcb-route-second-step.png){: .align-center style="width: 50%"}

 Keep going until all columns have been routed.
 Sometimes the trace is not ideally autorouted by the automated routing system.
-In this case, the best is to select the segment and use the _Drag Track Keep Slope_ (shortcut `d`) to move the trace.
+In this case, it is possible to fix the problem by selecting the segment and use the _Drag Track Keep Slope_ (shortcut `d`) to move the trace.
 For instance this trace pad connection could be made better :

 ![Not ideally oriented trace](/images/uploads/2020/05/pcb-route-bad-trace.png){: .align-center style="width: 50%"}